 What are the benefits of laser periodontitis treatment

 The biggest advantage of using lasers in periodontal treatment is:

 - Antimicrobial action

-- Smooth healing regeneration of the part of the lost periodontal tissues.
+- Regeneration of a part of the lost periodontal tissues.

 - Reduction to elimination of the need for a surgical method.

 - Faster completion of treatment

 - Healing is faster when you get enough rest.
 That's why we would suggest resting for the rest of the day.
 General you can continue your normal daily activities if your daily routine or obligations do not allow it.

 - Depending on the extent of the treatment, you may be quite numb.
 So you should be careful not to bite your lip or tongue.